z669016/adventofcode-2022/README.md

 steam.
 Never try to be too smart ... clearly...

+## Day 20
+It took me a while before I realized that the position where to insert (at the beginning or the end) didn't matter at all.
+So I ditched my solution and started all over again.
+I created a ```Value``` class in which I store the value, and build an array of ```Value``` objects.
+The value objects get connected in a double linked list, and the array can be used to run through the list in the original order.
+The mixin has one caveat, move ```count % (list.size - 1)``` because the number you move wont "jump over" himself.
+The ```mix()``` method, simply goes over the array, and moves the ```Value``` object the required number of positions forward or backward.
+To get the coordinates, use 1000, 2000, 3000 modulo ```list.size()``` to find the right values.

+For part 2, I changed the factory method, to multiply the values with the key given. and added a count parameter to the mix method.
+Finally, just to be sure, I changed the value from type ```int``` into type ```long```.
+For the rest no change required to solve part 2.

 ## Day 21
 This was fun ... build a tree from the input, where a node is either an ```Operation```, with a left and right operand